By M. Babajide-Alabi

 Vincent, a Nigeria-born supply teacher was posted to Dixon Kings Academy, Bradford to fill in for a short period of time.
 I am not sure he had a premonition of what was about to happen to him on the said day.

-On the other side of Bradford a 14 year old boy routinely rose up from bed, jumped into his uniform and shoes.
+On the other side of Bradford, a 14-year-old boy routinely rose up from a bed, jumped into his uniform and shoes.
 He packed his bag the night before, but instead of putting his pencil case, he took along a knife, with the intent of murdering a teacher.
 He had bragged about this to his friends many times in the past.
 And it seemed he had a target now – the black supply teacher.

 Fuelled with racial hatred and a brain that has lost touch with reality as a result of drug use, the boy had no feeling as he dug the knife into the stomach of Vincent, the teacher.
 Immediately after running away from the scene, he went on the social media – Facebook – to post an update about his “attempted murder” of Vincent.
 He got a few likes from his equally deranged friends.

-To Vincent, a born again Christian, his thoughts was for his assailant.
+To Vincent, a born-again Christian, his thoughts were for his assailant.
 He had not come to court seeking revenge, rather he had come expecting justice to be done.
 He had not come with the mind of long custodial sentence for this young boy who had just started life, but for a correctional measure that will put the boy “right” for the future.

 He came out of the court with one thing on his mind.
 And that is to offer public forgiveness to the student that almost snuffed life out of him.
 While he cannot completely forget the events that left him hospitalised for days, he knew for the sake of his salvation, he could not hold this against the boy.